 Floor Area, Single-Family Dwelling.
-The floor area of a single-family dwelling is the gross horizontal area of several floors of the one-family residential structure, excluding; carports, unfinished basements, attics, and open porches.
+The floor area of a single-family dwelling is the gross horizontal area of several floors of the one-family residential structure, excluding; breezeways, carports, unfinished basements, attics, and open porches.
+It does, however, include the structure that is connected via breezeway less any unheated space used for the garaging of vehicles.